 June 1, 2018

 The dynamic nature of the position keeps Gump on his feet, but to him the most rewarding aspect of the job is the ability to do scientific research.
 “You can be the scientist, you can collect the data, and it’s something you can get excited about.
-And I still do to this day,” said Gump, who completed an undergraduate degree in Earth science and a master’s degree in glacial geology following his career in the Navy.
+And I still do to this day,” Gump, who completed an undergraduate degree in Earth Science and a master’s degree in glacial geology following his career in the Navy, said.

-“Right after high school, I did a couple years of college, it didn’t really take and I enlisted in the Navy,” he said.
-While in the Navy, Gump worked in a variety of roles and found that he had developed an interest in the Earth and environmental sciences.
+“Right after high school, I did a couple years of college, it didn’t really take and I enlisted in the Navy,” he explained.
+While in the Navy, Gump worked in a variety of roles but quickly found that he had developed a deep interest in the Earth and environmental sciences.
 “I fell in love with this idea of the environment and environmental science….and I knew that I wanted to finish my degree” Gump said.

-Gump credits the various mentors he has had through the years for piquing his interest in science and showing him that science can be engaging and invigorating.
+He credits the various mentors he has had through the years for piquing his interest in science and showing him that science can be engaging and invigorating.

 In addition to scientific research, Corps Officers also get to travel across the U.S. and around the world.
 NOAA maintains fleets in the Pacific Ocean, Atlantic Ocean, and the Pacific Islands, near Hawaii, Guam, and American Samoa.
 Shore-based billets stretch from the Arctic to the Antarctic and nearly everywhere between.
-Officers can be stationed in any of these locations, as well as at the NOAA headquarters in Silver Spring, MD.
+Officers can be stationed at any of these locations, as well as at the NOAA headquarters in Silver Spring, MD.

 Despite the wide range of tasks assigned to Corps Officers, Gump believes that just like many other jobs, strong interpersonal skills are needed to be successful.
 “We get selected on our capacity to learn…because we can be the jack-of-all-trades,” Gump explained.

 He encourages students interested in joining the NOAA Corps to seek out opportunities to network with current NOAA Corps Officers and more generally, scientists and staff at NOAA.
-“Explore those opportunities and reach out and find somebody, send us an e-mail, go to the NOAA.gov directory and just find somebody,” he said.
+“Explore those opportunities and reach out and find somebody, send us an e-mail, go to the NOAA.gov directory and just find somebody.”